rob-murray/ferver/README.md

 ```

 ### Configured routes

+Here is how to access the files and file list.

 * http://host:port/files.html - will display list of files as html
 * http://host:port/files.json - will return list of files in json